 - Consult with your loved one’s doctor for dietary and supplement tips for optimum skin health.

 - Quit smoking.

 - Maintain good hydration.

 If your senior loved one develops a bed sore despite taking the proper precautions, it will progress through the following four stages:

 - Stage 1: A bruise-like patch will form on the skin which may be warmer compared to surrounding skin.
 The area might itch or burn.

 - Stage 2: An open sore appears from the bruise.
 This may look like a blister or abrasion and be discolored and painful.

 - Stage 3: As the sore gets worse, the surrounding skin darkens and the area is deepened.

 - Stage 4: During this stage, damage occurs to the bone, muscle and/or joints, and a bone infection known as osteomyelitis or even sepsis (a life-threatening blood infection) may occur.

 Contact your loved one’s physician immediately if a bed sore appears.
-Advanced Home Health Care, a provider of in-home care in Burlington and the surrounding areas, can also help by performing daily skin inspections to help spot vulnerable regions of the skin and detect the early signs and symptoms of pressure sores.
+Advanced Home Health Care, a leading provider of home care and memory care in Mt.
+Pleasant and the surrounding areas, can also help by performing daily skin inspections to help spot vulnerable regions of the skin and detect the early signs and symptoms of pressure sores.
 Our team can also help with walking, position changes, and transferring to reduce the risk of developing bed sores.
 Our professional home health care services and care team are just a phone call away.
 Contact us today at 800.791.7785.